 Transport your family to another world all while staying in the comfort of your own vehicle.
 Six Flags offers a Safari Drive-Thru with over 1,200 animals from six continents.
 Watch tigers, bears, and elephants in their natural habitat during your 1.5-3 hour tour.
 Tickets must be purchased ahead of time, and reservations are required.
-The opening day for this drive-thru experience is March 20, 2021.
+T

 1 Six Flags Boulevard, Jackson, NJ 08527

 The oldest zoo in New Jersey has free entry, letting you explore the habitats at your leisure or enjoy one of their zoo events.
 “Keeper Chats” are a great way for your kids to learn about our animal friends from professional zookeepers—your kids can see the skills it takes to care for a big black bear up close and personal.
-Make a day of it to enjoy the park picnic and enjoy a family lunch in one of the lovely picnic areas between exhibits.
+After, enjoy the park and a family lunch in one of the lovely picnic areas between exhibits.

 45 Mayor Aitken Drive, Bridgeton, NJ 08302